TAP-GGC/Boolario/README.md

 - Dr. Cengiz Gunay
 - Dr. Rahaf Barakat

+## Introduction
+As the world of technology expands exponentially, Information Technology becomes more relevent.
+The Technology Ambassador Program (TAP) aims to inspire and motivate non-IT and IT minds in the field of Information Technology.
+Our team developed an educational computer game, Boolario, to teach logic statements and game developement concepts to student with various backgrounds.
+Similar in style and design to its 1985 counterpart, Mario, Boolario utilizes logic statements to manipulate the outcome of collecting coins during gameplay.
+Our collecting system allows players to collect coins holding both "True" and "False" values to make an "AND" or "OR" logic statement true.

+## Goals
+-Teaching game development concepts
+-Teaching fundamentals of logic statements
+-Teaching iteration and randomization

 ## Publications
 1. CCSC abstract - Khamilah Nixon, Anya Solodky, Austin Mathews, Cengiz Gunay, Rahaf Barakat.
 Boolario, CCSC: Southeastern Region (CCSC:SE), [dates TBA]

-The world of technology is developing at an intense rate.
-As students of the future are increasingly learning, computer science becomes more relevant every day.
-That being said, TAP (Technology Ambassador Program) provides the opportunity to inspire others in the field of Information Technology.

-Our team has developed a project which takes the form of an educational computer game.
-We are hoping to teach logic statements in the gameplay to a large audience with various backgrounds.
-The Best TAP Group would like to introduce to you: Boolario.
-This project is a side-scroller-type game, similar to Mario, in which we teach the concept of booleans.
-Our game focuses on how certain statements such as 'AND' and 'OR' can affect these booleans.
-In order to achieve this, a coin collecting system is in place to demonstrate the process.
-There are two coins: a false and a true coin.
-By creating a goal of TRUE or FALSE on the UI, the player has to collect a set of 2 coins to make the statement correct.

-Our workshop goals consist of introducing concepts of game development to our audience; explaining the fundamentals of logic statements; discussing iteration and randomization; and of course, booleans.
-The biggest challenge posed to our team thus far is how to effectively host this workshop in person and online.
-We have recognized several potential approaches.
-Our team is very excited for the opportunity to build this p

 2. CREATE Symposium Poster, [date TBA], Georgia Gwinnett College

 ## Outreach Activities